ciju/devsync/README.md

 I know, pretty ugly hack :)

+If you wana play with the muck, search for 'ciju' in the devtools directory.
+Rest of the magic is happening in upload.js

 ## notes:
 - for the keyboard shortcut to work, the 'Resources' panel needs to be clicked once
 - in the inspector, only the style groups showing the file name (ex: 'default.css:5') saves edits to the localhost files.